codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture/gitops.md

-GitOps Runtimes are available also supports SaaS and hybrid installation options:
+GitOps Runtimes are available as Hosted with Argo CD installed in the Codefresh cluster, and Hybrid with Argo CD installed in the customer's cluster.
+Review the comparison

 ## Hosted GitOps